-Straddling the boundary between cleaning choice and quality brush performance, the well-priced Philips Sonicare Protectiveclean 5100 ($69.95) is a decent option for those on a budget.
+The well-priced Philips Sonicare ProtectiveClean 5100 straddles the boundary between cleaning choice and quality brush performance, and is one of the best electric toothbrushes (opens in new tab) for people on a budget.
 It includes three cleaning modes and a hard travel case for portability.

-This toothbrush can detect when you fit a new brush head thanks to the BrushSync technology, which lets the 5100 track use and warn you when it’s time to replace the head.
-To keep prices down, the Protectiveclean 5100 lacks the intelligent auto mode selection of its bigger brother, the Protectiveclean 6100.
-Performance and maximum power from both brushes are the same, so if you don’t mind fewer features the Protectiveclean 5100 is a better-value alternative to its high-priced stablemate.
+This toothbrush can even detect when you fit a new brush head, thanks to the BrushSync technology, and when it’s time to replace the head.
+To keep prices down, the ProtectiveClean 5100 lacks the intelligent auto mode selection found on other smart toothbrushes, but it does have a decent whitening mode.
+Though we would also recommend using one of the best teeth whiteners (opens in new tab) in addition.

 Brush power and type: Sonic brush with 62,000 brush movements per minute

 BrushSync is Philips’ smart toothbrush technology.
 At its best, the system can read a chip in a toothbrush head and choose the right brush mode automatically.
 Unfortunately, the Philips Sonicare ProtectiveClean 5100 doesn’t support this mode, and only supports BrushSync Replacement Reminder.

 When it’s time to replace the brush head (after around three months), an LED lights up on the front of the brush.
 That’s certainly easier than looking at the bristles on a brush to see how worn they are.
 Replacement brushes cost around $25 for two, although the price depends on the type of brush head that you buy.